-Unsatisfactory - Failing to meet expectations for the faculty member's unit, rank, or contractual obligations in a manner that reflects disregard of previous advice or other efforts to provide remediation or assistance, or involves adjudicated professional misconduct or dereliction of duty.
+Unsatisfactory - Failing to meet expectations for the faculty member's unit, rank, or contractual obligations in a manner that reflects disregard of previous advice or other efforts to provide remediation or assistance, or, dereliction of duty, or incompetence.
+It also means failing to meet expectations based on findings of professional misconduct.